 On the 30th of April, New Zealand enacted a world-leading ban on the live export of animals by sea.
 The ban was overwhelmingly supported by citizens and was recommended by the National Animal Welfare Advisory Committee (NAWAC).
 The ban will spare hundreds of thousands of animals from the horrors of live export.
-National and Act are seeking to reverse the ban on live animal exports, posing a significant risk to animal welfare.
+The Government has announced it is progressing legislation to reinstate live export by sea.
+A recent press release by the Associate Minister of Agriculture has stated that the Government is backtracking on promises of transparency by rushing this legislation through without proper public consultation.

 Livestock Export New Zealand (LENZ) has launched a formidable $1 million lobbying campaign, seeking to influence kiwi’s views of live export and persuade the Government to reverse the ban.